Penalty for Late Filing of Income Tax Return

 In case the taxpayer misses the due date to file his return, he can file a belated return.
 A belated return can be filed either by 31st December of the assessment year or before the completion of the assessment, whichever is earlier.

-Interest under section 234A will be charged from the original due date, 31st July 2022, if the tax is due.
+Interest under section 234A will be charged from the original due date till the date of filing, if the tax is due.

 Do I need to file a return if my income is below Rs 5 lakh and my income tax liability is nil?